-At the time the bill was signed by the president, did you have any inkling of the growth in field of membership and overlaps that credit unions would see?
+At the time the bill was signed by the president, did you have any inkling of the growth in CU field of membership and overlaps?

-In retrospect, did credit unions compromise too much in accepting some of the limitations included in HR 1151, such as the cap on member business loans?
+In retrospect, did credit unions compromise too much in accepting some of the limitations included in HR 1151, such as the MBL cap?

 How did the experience change you?

 Mica: It truly changed my viewpoint as to the level of credit union preparedness in dealing with these sorts of challenges.
 While credit unions responded magnificently and diligently to the challenge before them, it was a gargantuan task.
 And we had to keep it going.
 But how?

 Here's an example.
 Immediately following the campaign, in the fall of 1998, we continued to hear stories from lawmakers about the tenacity of credit union people in pursuing the campaign's goals.
 "Everywhere I went, there were credit union people," was the common refrain.
 It dawned on me then: To be ready for the next big challenge-regardless of what it is-we must maintain that spirit and that diligence.

 That's why CUNA and the leagues developed the programs and political involvement plans that we did.
 We no longer accepted that we should keep our heads down and not make any waves.
 We had to be involved in the process; we had to have a voice; we had to be visibile.
 And, since the day that HR 1151 was signed into law, we have been working in exactly those directions.

 Do you feel there is danger in that credit unions have become so focused on Washington that they are under-represented in state capitals?